 Georgia Tech ECE outreach programs offer several great ways for future prospective students, parents, and teachers to get to learn about electrical and computer engineering and how these industries fuel modern technology.
 Our innovative programs give middle school and high school students an inside look into the center of dreaming, designing, and getting it done at Georgia Tech ECE.
 Parents, teachers, and counselors can also learn about or refresh their knowledge of ECE and the variety of cutting-edge career options through our vast resources.
 Explore all of our pre-college and college programs—a whole new world of opportunities awaits.

 We coordinate several major programs for high school teachers and pre-college students of various ages, as well as tours of ECE facilities and speaking engagements at metro Atlanta schools.
-Our programs, organized in partnership with local public schools and magnet programs, include a hands-on interactive robotics experience for ages nine through 14, a weeklong summer program to introduce high school students to electrical and computer engineering, an eight-week summer training program for high school physics and engineering teachers, and much more.
+Our programs, organized in partnership with local public schools and magnet programs, include a hands-on interactive robotics experience for ages nine through 14, an eight-week summer training program for high school physics and engineering teachers, and much more.
 Find your program.

 Georgia Tech ECE is dedicated to providing enriching, topnotch college programs to undergraduates who are attending other colleges in the United States.
 Our college programs include a 10-week summer research experience for minority students pursuing an engineering or science degree, as well as a National Science Foundation-supported summer research experience in robotics for junior and senior undergraduates from U.S. institutions.
 Find your program.